cryptocode/bio/README.md

 <img src="https://user-images.githubusercontent.com/34946442/143932794-213c6eaa-76ca-4f98-985f-345d1fc8e925.png" width=100 height=100>

-Bio is an experimental Lisp dialect with an interpreter written in [Zig](https://ziglang.org)
+Bio is an experimental Lisp dialect similar to Scheme, with an interpreter written in [Zig](https://ziglang.org)

-The language is Scheme inspired and features macros, garbage collection, error handling, an object/module facility, and comes with a small standard library.
+Features include macros, garbage collection, error handling, an object/module facility, and a standard library.

 A description of the project is available at [dev.to](https://dev.to/stein/bio-all-your-parentheses-are-belong-to-us-25lo)